-The sliders below allow you to further change aspects like colour, architecture (it’s still a bit rudimentary), land shapes, colour, saturation and brightness.
-For a free tool it offers a lot of customizability and this would be my number one go-to for dramatic landscapes!
+The sliders below allow you to further change aspects like color, architecture (it’s still a bit rudimentary), land shapes, color, saturation, and brightness.
+For a free tool, it offers a lot of customizability and this would be my number one go-to for dramatic landscapes!

-Flowscape is a downloadable 3D modelling programme which allows you create your own 3D spaces!
+Flowscape is a downloadable 3D modeling program that allows you to create your own 3D spaces!
 It’s for windows only (sorry mac users!) but beyond that, the computer requirements aren’t too crazy.

-When it comes to creating fantasy landscape images for your series bible or campaign setting on World Anvil, just position the camera within the Flowscape programme and grab a snapshot.
-You can even add animations and capture screengrabs of panning with OBS or similar programmes, so you can have videos embedded on your World Anvil pages via Youtube or kuula!
+When it comes to creating fantasy landscape images for your series bible or campaign setting on World Anvil, just position the camera within the Flowscape program and grab a snapshot.
+You can even add animations and capture screengrabs of panning with OBS or similar programs, so you can have videos embedded on your World Anvil pages via Youtube or kuula!

 A great example of the free fantasy landscape images available for download from Public Domain Pictures – and perfect for your World Anvil world!